Nalankilli: Sources

 The source available to us on Nalankilli is mentioned in Sangam poetry and Manimekalai.
 The period covered by the extant literature of the Sangam is unfortunately not easy to determine with any measure of accurate certainty.
 Except the longer epics Cilappatikaram and Manimekalai, which by common consent belong to the Sangam age, the poems have reached us in the forms of systematic anthologies.
 Each individual poem has generally attached to it a colophon on the authorship and subject matter of the poem, the name of the king or chieftain to whom the poem relates and the occasion which called forth the eulogy are also found.

 It is from these colophons and rarely from the texts of the poems themselves, that we gather the names of many kings and chieftains and the poets patronised by them.
 The task of reducing these names to an ordered scheme in which the different generations of contemporaries can be marked off one another has not been easy.
 To add to the confusions, some historians have even denounced these colophons as later additions and untrustworthy as historical documents.

 Any attempt at extracting a systematic chronology and data from these poems should be aware of the casual nature of these poems and the wide difference between the purposes of the anthologist who collected these poems and the historian’s attempts are arriving at a continuous history.

+Nalankilli in Sangam Literature

+Nalankilli is the subject of no fewer than fourteen poems in the Purananuru.
+Among these, the poet Kovur Kilar contributes nearly half, suggesting that Nalankilli, like the renowned Karikala Chola, enjoyed a form of broad hegemony among the Tamil kingdoms.
+Kovur Kilar’s verses, though marked by poetic exaggeration, portray Nalankilli as a powerful and respected ruler within the Tamil political landscape.

+Nalankilli as a Patron and Contributor to Literature

+Like many princes of his time, Nalankilli was not only a patron of literature but also a poet himself.
+Two of his compositions have survived, one of which is notable for its unique and eerie tone — an uncanny oath that reflects both his literary skill and the distinctive style of royal expression during the Sangam age.

 Nalankilli the Ruler

 Nalankilli forms the subject of no fewer than fourteen poems in Purananuru.
-These poems suggest that Nalankilli continued to enjoy a vague hegemony among the other Tamil kings as did by Karikala Chola (Purananuru – 31).
+These poems suggest that Nalankilli continued to enjoy a vague hegemony among the other Tamil kings as did by Karikala Chola (Puranānūru – 31).
 The same poet Kovur Kilar, proving that he was not a sycophant, exhorts his patron to sue for peace instead of continuing the siege of Urayur against the rival Chola Nedunkilli.

-Kaverippatinam was Nalankilli’s capital (Purananuru – 30) and he enjoyed the benefits of its extensive trade.
+Kaverippatinam was Nalankilli’s capital (Puranānūru – 30) and he enjoyed the benefits of its extensive trade.
 However the people were not in a contented state of mind due to the continuing civil strife.
-We perceive this from the melancholy tones of the poems by the poet Urayur Mudukannan Sattanar on Nalankilli (Purananuru – 27, 28, 29).
+We perceive this from the melancholy tones of the poems by the poet Urayur Mudukannan Sattanar on Nalankilli (Puranānūru – 27, 28, 29).